 Florilegium is a family of objects that looks to reimagine the traditional craft process of flower pressing.
 It comprises of DIY flower press and field notes books that enable the user to press collected flowers from a walk to later display on the self assembled glass side table in the home environment.
-It aims to help enable biophillic experiences which are proven to improve physical and physiological well-being.
+It aims to help enable biophillic experiences which are proven to improve physiological mental well-being to include anxiety and stress often experienced in built environments where contact with nature is minimal.

 A watering system for indoor plants that relies on gravity for the user to access their suspended planters for watering.